skhome/gradle-database-plugin/readme.md

 	from all schema objects.

 createLocalDatabase
-	This task will execute all create scripts.
+	This task wil   l execute all create scripts.
 This should be used to populate the schema with schema objects (tables, views, sequences, ...)

 initLocalDatabase